noahzeldin/dissertation/reception_analysis.md

 The final version of the code will be included in the supplementary materials of the dissertation.

-In the near future, I will upload the corresponding write-up included in ch.
-2 of my dissertation to this repository.

 # 2 Load Packages